-Figure 4-13 Call Graph View with Display Controls
+Figure 5-13 Call Graph View with Display Controls

 Since a call graph can get quite complicated, the Performance Analyzer provides various controls for changing the graph display.
 The Preferences selection in the Config menu lets you specify which performance metrics display and also lets you filter out unused functions and arcs.
 There are two node menus in the display area; these let you filter nodes individually or as a selected group.
 The top row of display controls is common to all MIPSpro WorkShop graph displays.
 It lets you change scale, alignment, and orientation.
-See an overview in the Developer Magic: MIPSpro WorkShop Overview.
 The bottom row of controls lets you define the form of the graph.
 You can view the call graph as a butterfly graph, showing the functions that call and are called by a single function, or as a chain graph between two functions.